 What elements could be improved?

 An element that could be improved within Memori is the aesthetics within UI.
-This is mainly because- in my opinion- Memori’s simplistic design may not appeal to younger generations.
-Although this audience may not consider using a travel journal, they are the most capable in regards to being able to travel around the world.
+This is mainly because- in my opinion, Memori’s simplistic design may not appeal to younger generations.
+Although this audience may not consider using a travel journal, they are the most capable with regards to being able to travel around the world.
 This is something I would improve on if there were to be another version.

 How well does Memori meet the requirements?

-In my opinion, Memori achieves majority of the requirements very well.
+Based on a requirements traceability exercise carried out, which aligns the requirements to the design and implementation, Memori satisfies all ‘must have’ requirements.
 The user is comfortably able to create, edit and delete Holidays and Visited Places.
 There is also enough functionality for Memori to correctly display location markers of a particular Visited Place or Image.
 In addition to this, all of the information saved within Memori is saved within persistent storage within the device, in the form of a database.

 There are some requirements however which have achieved, but could have used further improvements.
 For example, the gesture could be improved to use more of the devices sensors such as shake.
 This could be used to trigger a new action such as editing the last holiday or adding a new image.
 Apart from this, I believe that Memori has achieved the requirements appropriately.